alxojy/AWS-SAA-C02/compute/README.md

 #### <a href="https://aws.amazon.com/ec2/instance-types/#Instance_Features">Instance Features</a>
 - Burstable performance instances
   - Provide a baseline CPU level with the ability to burst above the baseline
-  - If the instance does not use the credits it receivers, they are stored in its CPU credit balance up to a max threshold
+  - If the instance does not use the credits it receives, they are stored in its CPU credit balance up to a max threshold

 - Multiple storage options
   - EBS